-This track has close ties to other departments within Weill Cornell Medicine and Cornell University, Cornell Tech, and NewYork-Presbyterian Hospital.
-Full-time students can complete this track in 12 months, and part-time students in 18-24 months.
+Full-time students can complete the health informatics curriculum in 12 months, and part-time students in 18-24 months.

 Being in New York City is a huge asset.
 Local institutions collaborating with Weill Cornell Medicine include New York-Presbyterian Hospital, Memorial Sloan Kettering Cancer Center, the Hospital for Special Surgery, The Rockefeller University, the State Department of Health, the New York City Department of Health and Mental Hygiene, and more.